These rules were originally published in the info booklet released August 10, 2023 (ENDURrunBooklet2023″>PDF).

 c.
 Participants who leave the race course must re-enter at the same point.

 d.
-On road courses, participants must run within one or two feet of the right side of the road at all times, unless otherwise instructed.
+Where trails are wide, participants must run within one or two feet of the right side of the trail at all times, unless otherwise instructed.
 Cutting corners or tangents will not be allowed because the courses are measured by specifically following the right-hand side, so by cutting corners and tangents, you will not be running the entire distance.
-This is safe (no roads are closed to traffic) and fair (all runners are aware of these same rules).

 e.
 Penalties for course violations could vary from time penalties (eg. one minute) to event disqualification.
 Reports of course violations will be reviewed by the Race Director for final decision.

-i.
-The only rule is that a runner must stay to the right of the inside line of Lane 1
+1. The only rule is that a runner must stay to the right of the inside line of Lane 1.
+Everything else is etiquette.